jpolley/WebdriverIO_v5_TypeScript/README.md

 ```

 ## Why TypeScript
 TypeScript offers the benefit of types, but you won't find them in this project.
-I have found TypeScript to be great because of the IDE intellisense and support for the latest JavaScript features.
-Version 5 of WebdriverIO has a type definition file included (you should no longer use @types/webdriverio).
-This makes autocomplete work well in your IDE:
+I have found TypeScript to be great because of the IDE intellisense and support for the latest JavaScript features:

 ![intellisense](https://github.com/jpolley/WebdriverIO_v5_TypeScript/blob/master/src/assets/intellisense.png)